dijasila/GPAW/doc/documentation/pdos/pdos.rst

 density to atoms is the :ref:`bader analysis` algorithm (all though the Wigner-Seitz approach is faster).

 ---------------------
 PDOS on LCAO orbitals
 ---------------------

 DOS can be also be projected onto the LCAO basis functions.
 A subspace of the atomic orbitals is required as an input onto which one wants the projected density of states.
-For example, if the p orbitals of a particular atom in have the indices 41, 42 and 43, and the PDOS is required on the subpspace of these three orbital then an array [41, 42, 43] has to be given as an input for the PDOS calculation.
+For example, if the p orbitals of a particular atom in have the indices 41, 42 and 43, and the PDOS is required on the subpspace of these three orbital then an array ``[41, 42, 43]`` has to be given as an input for the PDOS calculation.

-An example and with explanation is provided below:
+An example and with explanation is provided below.

 LCAO PDOS::

     from ase import Atoms